 Before he joined Times Radio John was BBC Deputy Political Editor, covering the Westminster beat for all TV and radio outlets.
 As well as insights and anecdotes from Parliament and broadcasting he has speculated on what might happen if we were to select governments by means of reality television.

-John Pienaar is both presenter and Chief Political Correspondent for Radio 5 Live.
-A seasoned reporter, he sees his job as beating a path through the forest of Government spin.
+John Pienaar was the BBC’s Deputy Political Editor and presenter of the weekly Westminster round-up, Pienaar’s Politics on Radio 5Live.
+A seasoned reporter, he sees his job as beating a path through the forest of Government spin, a role he maintains as Drivetime Presenter on Times Radio.
 Ever since his original, often controversial parliamentary sketch for The Independent, he has acted as tour guide and translator of goings-on in the Westminster village.

 Instantly recognisable to television news audiences, John has spent hundreds of hours standing in the rain outside 10 Downing Street.
 He was also invited to take part in a celebrity boxing show, only for it to be cancelled for fear that someone might get hurt.
-Picking up this theme in his after dinner speech, John imagines what would happen if the public were to vote for MPs by means of a reality TV show.
+Picking up this theme in his after-dinner speech, John imagines what would happen if the public were to vote for MPs by means of a reality TV show.

 © Copyright 2024 JLA.
 All rights reserved.

 I’m always struck by the clarity with which John speaks about the complex issues facing political leaders, and the nation as a whole.
 He offers serious analysis, up to the minute information and behind the scenes insights into the goings-on at Westminster.
 But he also has a vast arsenal of anecdotes having spent many hundreds of hours grilling our lords and masters – and standing in front of 10 Downing Street in his favourite raincoat.
 JLA Agent Mitchell Sowden